 The IRC in Boise, ID

-The International Rescue Committee provides opportunities for refugees, asylees, victims of human trafficking, survivors of torture, and immigrants seeking citizenship to thrive in America.
+The International Rescue Committee (IRC) provides opportunities for refugees, asylees, victims of human trafficking, survivors of torture and immigrants seeking citizenship to thrive in America.
 Each year, thousands of people, forced to flee violence and persecution, are welcomed by the people of the United States into the safety and freedom of America.
 These individuals have survived against incredible odds.
-The IRC works with government bodies, civil society actors, and local volunteers to help them translate their past experiences into assets that are valuable to their new communities.
+The IRC works with government bodies, civil society actors and local volunteers to help them translate their past experiences into assets that are valuable to their new communities.
 In Boise and other offices across the country, the IRC helps them to rebuild their lives.

-Who are refugees, and why are they arriving in Boise?
+Who are refugees and why are they arriving in Boise?

 Refugees are people fleeing violence and persecution—in DR Congo, Somalia, Afghanistan and other countries in crisis.
 They are seeking safety and the chance to move their lives forward.